klustria/helidon-mp-ocivault-unittest/Lesson.md

 ## Practice 2.
 Create Unit Test using Mockito
 1. This exercise assumes that you have completed `Practice 1` as it requires some components that had already been created there.
 If this is not the case, please ensure that you have performed steps 1 through 5 of `Practice 1` to be able to continue.
-2. In the `pom.xml` from the project root directory, add Mockito dependency inside of the the `dependencies` clause.
+2. Open `pom.xml` from the project root directory and add Mockito dependency from within the  `dependencies` clause.
     ```
     <dependency>
         <groupId>org.mockito</groupId>